Spot Market Freight Volume

 Spot market rates rose faster than contract rates over the last two years, but that trend has now reversed.
 You can see in the graph, above, that there was only a 5¢ gap between spot rates and contract rates as recently as December 2014.
 That gap has widened since March.
 Contract rates continued to trend up in Q2, but spot rates have been declining.
 Last month, there was a 25¢ per mile difference between national average spot market rates and contract rates.
 Which does not include the fuel surcharge, which has been declining steadily during the same period.

 When the fuel surcharge is included, it is clear that carriers are being paid less per mile now than they were in 2014, and the total spot market rate has been on a steady, downward trend since January.
 Obviously, a big part of this decline was the change in the fuel surcharge, which plummeted from 48¢ per mile in July 2014 to 27¢ per mile now.
 Even though the fuel surcharge is not quoted separately from the line haul rate in the spot market, fuel has a big influence.

-Looking ahead to the rest of 2015 and beyond, a handful of macroeconomic trends are likely to shape freight transportation and logistics.
+A handful of macroeconomic trends are likely to shape freight transportation and logistics.
 Fuel prices are continuing to decline, and they may go lower.
 The Federal Reserve is expected to raise interest rates next month, which would have a mixed impact on the economy.
 Consumer confidence is shaky, but an improvement could lead to a rebound in freight volume in Q4.
 No new regulations are poised to take effect for the rest of this year, even if legislation passes.

 Whether those trends lead to an influx of freight or a change in capacity levels, the dynamic market conditions signal new opportunities for freight brokers and 3PLs.
 In fact, there are more licensed freight brokers now than ever, according to FMCSA records.